Back to Logging guides

 The redact() method takes the entire object and applies the filters.
 Filters can be either regular expressions (regex) or built-in filters.
 Currently, Vector only has one built-in filter that can redact social security numbers, us_social_security_number.
 For other sensitive information, you need to use regex.
 In this example, the regex filter matches any IPV4 IP address and redacts them.

-Save the changes, and Vector will yield output that looks like this:
+Save the changes, and restart Vector to yield output that looks like this:

 Output